 Are You Suffering from Dry Eyes?

 At Westmead Eyes Optometrists we have a special interest in the treatment of dry eye and offer a range of dry eye therapies in Western Sydney.
 Dry eye is a common condition and symptoms can range in severity from occasional grittiness to constant discomfort and blur.
-We understand that dry eye may significantly impact your quality of life and be a burden to you.
+We understand that dry eye can significantly impact your quality of life and be a burden to you.

 What causes dry eye?

 Dry eye can result from a variety of environmental and health factors.
-These include: air conditioned environments, computer work, advancing age, medications, pregnancy, skin disease, eye surgery, dry climates and smoking.
+These include air conditioned environments, computer work, advancing age, medications, pregnancy, skin disease, eye surgery, dry climates and smoking.
 Dry eye is related to a deficiency of watery tears (Sjogren’s, Stevens’ Johnson, Graft vs Host disease) and/or a problem with oil production (Meibomian Gland Dysfunction).
 A diagnosis of blepharitis is common in many dry eye patients.
 Dry eye tends to worsen with time if left untreated.

 What are the symptoms of dry eye disease?